 PepsiCo is known for its great Super Bowl ads.
 But how does the company ensure its ads will stand out each year?

-Each year, PepsiCo uses an iterative approach of getting consumer feedback on creative early on.
+PepsiCo uses an iterative approach to development, getting consumer feedback on creative early on.
 This approach of learning and optimizing early has proven to significantly increase the creative impact and ROI of Pepsi’s advertising across the board.

 Let’s take a look at three examples of this approach in action.